jessebenjamin1/svelte-seo-component/README.md

 This component also accepts Open Graph- & Twitter-specific props that will override the generic <code>title</code> and <code>description</code> values if passed.

+The logic of the component assumes that the default value for <code>image</code> and <code>alt</code> are set for a global default sharing image.

 If you really wanted to, you could have different titles, descriptions, and images for Search Engines, Facebook, and Twitter 🤷

 Here's an example of how the component could be used: